Hawaii volcano destroys dozens of homes

 Kilauea: Hawaii volcano destroys dozens of homes

-The eruption of the Kilauea volcano in Hawaii has destroyed 26 homes and is threatening hundreds more, with new fissures opening overnight on Sunday.
+The eruption of the Kilauea volcano in Hawaii has destroyed a total of 35 structures - mostly homes - and is threatening hundreds more.

 Nearly 2,000 people have so far been evacuated.
 Some residents were allowed home to rescue pets, but authorities said it was not safe to stay.